Also known as: ring dips, deep dips, ring dip progressions, assisted ring dips, ring dip tutorial

 How to Do Deep Ring Dips

-- Set rings height: Adjust rings to about hip height so you can jump into position; confirm straps are equal length and anchors are secure before starting.
+- Set rings height: Adjust rings to about hip height and confirm straps are secure.
+Ensure rings hang evenly and the landing area is clear before mounting.

-- Assume start position: Jump into the rings with arms straight, rings turned out and elbow crease facing forward; legs together and feet slightly forward to brace core.
+- Establish start position: Grip the rings and jump into a straight-arm start with elbows turned out, legs together and feet slightly forward to brace the core.

 Muscle Groups